Maumagnaguagno/Spriter/README.md

 Another interesting post is [ChunkyPNG pack/unpack tricks](http://chunkypng.com/2010/01/17/ode-to-array-pack-and-string-unpack.html) related to images stored as an Array of Integers.

 The naive conversion to SVG resulted in big files describing each pixel as a rectangle.
-The new method creates a single rect for the background and cluster consecutive equal pixels.
+The new method sets a background color and cluster consecutive equal pixels.
 Such optimization may help decrease the file size while saving time, as writing a big file to disk is much slower.
-Note that few images can take advantage of such optimization, as photographs have several colors.
+Note that only images with limited palette can exploit such optimization.

 ## Spriter class
 Ok, so now we can play with images.